-Roles Primary Duties Senior management of the Group (Leadership) Responsible for the development of risk management system, regularly review the Company's risk management policies and system Design, implement and supervise the risk management work of the Group, report on risk management to the audit committee on a regular basis, and report and disclose significant risk information to the audit committee Provide the audit committee with the confirmation of the effectiveness of the risk management system Management at the headquarters of the Group and management of various departments (Implementer) Regularly update the list of risks involved in the relevant activities, and carry out risk identification and evaluation and other related work Develop and implement a risk response program for the relevant activities Responsible for the implementation of specific risk management measures Monitor all kinds of risks involved in the relevant activities, timely report to the risk management coordinator and risk management leadership on risk information Conduct other relevant work on risk management Risk management coordinators Coordinate risk identification and assessment work Organize the preparation of regular risk assessment reports, summarize and submit the results to the risk management leadership Organize and coordinate risk management training and guidance Internal audit function • a risk management supervising department, responsible for supervising risk management work of the Group and various business segments
+Senior management of the Group (Leadership)

+- Responsible for the development of risk management system, regularly review the Company's risk management policies and system - Design, implement and supervise the risk management work of the Group, report on risk management to the audit committee on a regular basis, and report and disclose significant risk information to the audit committee - Provide the audit committee with the confirmation of the effectiveness of the risk management system - Management at the headquarters of the Group and management of various departments (Implementer) - Regularly update the list of risks involved in the relevant activities, and carry out risk identification and evaluation and other related work - Develop and implement a risk response program for the relevant activities - Responsible for the implementation of specific risk management measures - Monitor all kinds of risks involved in the relevant activities, timely report to the risk management coordinator and risk management leadership on risk information - Conduct other relevant work on risk management

+Risk management coordinators

+- Coordinate risk identification and assessment work - Organize the preparation of regular risk assessment reports, summarize and submit the results to the risk management leadership - Organize and coordinate risk management training and guidance

+Internal audit function

-✓ Updated the risk assessment criteria - During the Year, in response to the changes in internal and external environment, taking into account the business nature, operation characteristics and strategic objectives of the Group and each segment and the risk appetite of the management, the Group updated the risk assessment standards applicable to each business segment and carried out the assessment on the risks that are most likely to affect the achievement of the corporate objectives by using commonly recognized assessment methods and assessment criteria.
+- a risk management supervising department, responsible for supervising risk management work of the Group and various business segments - ✓ Updated the risk assessment criteria During the Year, in response to the changes in internal and external environment, taking into account the business nature, operation characteristics and strategic objectives of the Group and each segment and the risk appetite of the management, the Group updated the risk assessment standards applicable to each business segment and carried out the assessment on the risks that are most likely to affect the achievement of the corporate objectives by using commonly recognized assessment methods and assessment criteria.

-- ✓ Established and standardized risk management workflow A risk management workflow covering major steps including identification, analysis, response, monitoring and reporting (please refer to figure 1 "Risk management workflow" below for details) has been established to systematically organize, mitigate and monitor risks.
+Refined and standardized the risk management workflow - Based on the business operations, the Group continuously monitors and manages risks through the risk management workflow covering major steps including identification, assessment, response, monitoring and reporting (please refer to figure 1 "Risk management workflow" below for details).
 The main elements include, for the purposes of business objectives of the Group and various business segments, identifying the risk factors that affect the achievement of business objectives, assessing the likelihood and potential impacts of each specific risk; adopting measures to deal with the risks identified; and continuously monitoring the changes in risks and timely adjusting countermeasures.
-During the Year, the Group reviewed, adjusted and improved the risk management workflow, improving the efficiency and standardization of its operation. - ✓ Determined the risk management review frequency The frequency of risk management assessment and reporting of the Group was determined (to be at least once a year), and the aforesaid key elements have been incorporated in the Risk Management Manual of the Group to standardize the forms and frequency of reporting.
+During the Year, the Group reviewed, adjusted and improved the risk management workflow, improving the efficiency and standardization of its operation.